sam0rr/tango_remote_server/docs/components/troubleshooting.md

 **Q: How can I access my devices remotely?**

-Use the **Tailscale SSH console** in the admin panel to manage your Pi from anywhere:
+Use the **Tailscale SSH console** in the admin panel to manage your machine from anywhere:
 -> https://login.tailscale.com/admin/machines

 Steps: